proclaimforum/vscode-proclaimscript-language/README.md

 * Syntax highlighting rules are defined in pro.tmlLanguage.json
 * Indentation rules are defined in language-configuration.json
-* Snippets (sample code/Intellisense) stored in snippets.json
+* Snippets (sample code/Intellisense) are defined in snippets.json
+* Symbol parsing (for OUTLINE view) are defined in  in server/src/parser.ts
 * In Proclaim v3.4+, the definition of the built-in syntax highlighter (CodeJock Syntax Edit) is stored in ConfigEditor/Schemas/_Proclaim.schclass
 * To see how the extension has parsed a specific line/keywork, go View-->Command Palette..
 Developer: Inspect TM Scopes
 * For contributing/making changes to the extension, instead of 'installing' the script into your extensions directory try running the extension in the VSCode Extension Development Host